camunda/camunda-docs/docs/guides/utilizing-forms.md

 The Camunda Forms feature allows you to easily design and configure forms.
 Once configured, they can be connected to a user task or start event to implement a task form in your application.

-While you can incorporate Camunda Forms solely within Camunda Cloud, you can also utilize Camunda Forms in Camunda Platform 7.
+While you can incorporate Camunda Forms solely within Camunda Platform 8, you can also utilize Camunda Forms in Camunda Platform 7.
 After deploying a diagram with an embedded form, Tasklist imports this form schema and uses it to render the form on every task assigned to it.

 ## Quickstart

 ### Create new form

-To start building a form, log in to your [Camunda Cloud](./getting-started/create-camunda-cloud-account.md) account or open [Desktop Modeler](./components/modeler/about.md) and take the following steps:
+To start building a form, log in to your [Camunda Platform 8](./getting-started/create-camunda-cloud-account.md) account or open [Desktop Modeler](./components/modeler/about.md) and take the following steps:

 1. Click on the **Modeler** tab at the top of the page or alternatively open the **File** menu in Desktop Modeler.
 2. Open any project from your Web Modeler home view.